majeau-bettez/opendata_jie/authorGuidelines_additions.md

 > Ecoinvent Centre.
 (2016). *Ecoinvent database, version 3.3, cut-off system model*.
 Retrieved February 1, 2018, from Simapro Software version 8.4.

+### Complementary database citations

-In *addition* to the direct database citation, the authors are free to cite a scientific publication or a report that accompanies the database.
+In *addition* to the direct database citations described above, the authors are free to cite a scientific publication or a report that accompanies the database.
 This can be necessary to comply with the citation requirements and license agreement of the database provider.
 However this complementary